ThallisonRhanniel/license-trfinancas/README.md

 **Contact Us**

-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at thallisonrlima.
+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at developerthallison@gmail.com.